-Before we study identifying, analyzing and controlling hazards in the workplace, it's important to know how OSHA defines the term.
-OSHA usually defines a hazard as, "a danger which threatens physical harm to employees."
-Expanding on that basic definition we can think of a hazard as an:"unsafe workplace conditions or practices (dangers) that could cause injuries or illnesses (harm) to employees."
+OSHA defines a hazard as, "a danger which threatens physical harm to employees."
+Expanding on that basic definition we can think of a hazard as an:"unsafe workplace condition or practice (danger) that could cause and injury or illness (harm) to employees."

 A hazard may be an object or thing that is present or absent (e.g.,tools, equipment, machinery, materials).
 It may also be or a worker (e.g., when hurried, distracted, or mentally/physically incapable).
-It's important to know that a hazard is only one part in the "accident formula" above.
-It takes a hazard and exposure to the hazard before an accident can occur, two factors must be present:
+It's important to know that a hazard is only one factor causing accidents.
+Before an injury accident can occur, two factors must be present:

-I'll bet if you look around your workplace, you'll be able to locate a few hazardous conditions or work practices without too much trouble.
-Did you know that at any time an OSHA inspector could announce his or her presence at your corporate front door to begin a comprehensive inspection.
+If you look around the workplace, you may be able to locate a few hazardous conditions or unsafe work practices without too much trouble.
+Did you know that, at any time, OSHA inspectors can announce their presence at your business front door to begin a comprehensive compliance inspection.
 What would they find?
 What do they look for?
-Now, if you used the same inspection strategy as an inspector, wouldn't that be smart?
-Let's take a look at some information contained in OSHA's Field Compliance Manual, Chapter 3, relating to hazards and exposure.
+If you used the same inspection strategy as an OSHA inspector, wouldn't that be smart?
+You can get a good idea what OSHA looks for by reviewing the OSHA Field Operations Manual (FOM) and OSHA Technical Manual(OTM).

 Read the material in each section to find the correct answers to each of the questions.
 After answering all questions, click the "Check Quiz Answers" button to see your score and a list of missed questions.
 To correct a question, return to the question, review the material, change your answer, and return to the last section page.
 Click the "Check Quiz Answers" again to recheck the results.